-CCTV: The main purpose for using an instant camera while televising a line is that it provides operators with a picture record, for log entries and of conditions of trouble spots in the lines.
-During a CCTV inspection of a sewer line, roots intruding a joint are observed.
-Severity code of the root system could be expressed on the audio by the statement "Roots at joint / 5".
+CCTV: The main purpose for using a video camera while inspecting a sewer line is that it provides operators with a picture record, for log entries and of conditions of trouble spots in the lines.
+During a CCTV inspection of a sewer line, roots intruding a joint, illegal taps or cracks may be observed.